 If you are an international student, documentation will include a passport, secondary form of identification issued in your home country and an F-1 Visa and I-20 or J-1 Visa and Form DS-2019.

 How much can I borrow as a Harvard student?

-The total amount Harvard students can borrow is dependent on the cost of attendance, loan limits determined by the school, and the financial aid office certification of your loan.
+The total amount Harvard students can borrow is dependent on the cost of attendance, program loan limit for your school, and the financial aid office’s certification of your loan.

 Is a co-signer required for the Harvard Graduate Loan?

 A credit-worthy co-signer that is a U.S Citizen or permanent resident will result in a 0.50% discount on your interest rate.

 A co-signer may be released after 48 months of consecutive qualifying on-time payments.
 A credit check will be required at the time of release.

 Who may co-sign a Harvard Graduate Loan?